 PTSD is such a severe problem for the UK armed forces, that there is a special armed forces compensation scheme PTSD payout for sufferers.
 However, it should be noted that in several cases, a soldier suffering from PTSD has successfully sued the UK arm forces for a much greater compensation payment outside of this scheme.

 Military personnel who spend long periods stationed in a war zone have a high probability of developing PTSD.
 Those that have actually been involved in combat, are even more probable of contracting PTSD.
 It is estimated that there are hundreds of thousands of veterans suffering from PTSD in the UK alone.
+Hence why filing for PTSD compensation could be a worthwhile option to explore.

 You can claim for PTSD as a currently serving or retired member of the armed forces.
 You will initially be offered the standard settlement under the Armed Forces Compensation Scheme (AFCS).
 However, Accident Claims UK may be able to help you claim much more.
 Call us at the number at the bottom of this page so we can discuss your specific situation with you.